0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Start of Kernel Setup
 --------------------------------------------------------------------------------

 Finally we are in the kernel.
-Technically, the kernel didn't run yet, first of all we need to setup the kernel, memory manager, process manager and etc...
+Technically, the kernel hasn't run yet, first of all we need to setup the kernel, memory manager, process manager and etc...
 Kernel setup execution starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) at the [_start](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L293).
 It is a little strange at first sight, as there are many instructions before it.
 But if we look back...

 A long time ago linux had its own bootloader, but now if you run for example: